 - Any hormonal level change such as in pregnancy.
 Menstruation or intake of oral contraceptive pills.

 Complications due to gingivitis may happen due to inflammation of oral gum per se, or as a result of the original disease.

 When gingivitis goes untreated, it progresses to the underlying tissue causing periodontitis.
 Untreated periodontitis may lead to tooth loss.

 Some scientific papers have found a solid correlation between chronic gingivitis and other systemic diseases like: upper respiratory tract infection, diabetes mellitus, heart diseases, strokes and rheumatoid diseases.

-Some research implicate that the bacteria causing the periodontitis may go into your blood stream through the inflamed gum tissue then reach other organs like your heart, lungs and others.
+Some research implicates that the bacteria causing the periodontitis may go into your bloodstream through the inflamed gum tissue then reach other organs like your heart, lungs and others.

 A disease known as necrotizing ulcerative gingivitis (Trench mouth), is a very severe form of gingivitis!
 Its symptoms include pain, infection, bleeding gums and ulcers.

 It is a rare disease in developed countries, but still common in under-developed countries that still live in inhumane conditions.

 Brushing your teeth correctly for at least 2-3 minutes twice per day (once in the morning, the other before sleeping), and after every meal is the first line against gingivitis!

 Flossing once daily and after eating solid food allows the proper cleaning of food debris and bacteria.